-When is an employment or settlement agreement unconscionable?Team
+When is an employment or settlement agreement unconscionable?achkarlaw-admin

 The old adage “always read before you sign” is an important rule of thumb that applies to employment and contract law.
-However, even after a careful read of a contract, an employee may be pressured to agree to unfair terms and provisions.
+However, even after a careful read of a contract, an employee may be pressured to agree to unfair terms and provisions in a settlement agreement.

 Would an employee who signs such a contract be held liable for its terms and provisions?
 This article examines how a contract can be deemed unenforceable due to the legal doctrine of unconscionability.

 An employment agreement is essentially a contract that pertains specifically to an employment agreement.
 Commercial contracts tend to end on a given date or when all parties fulfill their obligations.
 Conversely, an employment contract may not stipulate an end date, as the nature of the relationship in most cases is ongoing and indefinite.

 The formation and enforceability of an employment agreement are dictated by the common law of contracts.
 The elements required to form an enforceable contract are as follows:

 In the employment context, an offer occurs after the recruitment process when an employee has presented with a job offer.
 Acceptance may occur when an employee verbally accepts the offer, signs a hiring package, or starts working.
 Consideration is fulfilled when there is an exchange of benefits between the parties.
 In an employment relationship, the consideration for an employer is the cost of paying an employee’s salary in exchange for their work performance.
 For an employee, their consideration may be the cost of spending hours at the workplace in exchange for wages or a salary.

 Employment agreements may include basic terms such as the hourly rate of pay, but they can also contain complex provisions regarding employer liability, arbitration processes, and workplace policies.
 While employers may impose such provisions for their benefit, there must be a certainty of terms.
 When a contract lacks this element it may be deemed unenforceable.